omicronrex/poolrooms/readme.txt

     Update v1.2.1

-    - added a silly easter egg
+    - added two silly easter eggs
     - added a small chance for cube floaters to have your windows accent color
     - added secret items to the clear screen
     - added a diagetic tutorial that stones can lay on cube floaters